 - Evaluate and choose appropriate grading systems by considering equity, access, and technology

 - Describe the key elements of a mastery grading system

 - Evaluate current grading systems to identify sources of bias and the lack of transparency

 Meet the Hosts

-This webinar is led by an intersegmental team specializing in university and secondary mathematics, professional development, curriculum design, and e-learning.
+The webinars are led by an intersegmental team specializing in university and secondary mathematics, professional development, curriculum design, and e-learning.